-Understanding the difference will help you deal with either more effectively.
+Anxiety tends to be more severe than worry.
+Understanding the difference can help you deal with either more effectively.

 “You worry too much.”
 How many times has someone told you that?